buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcTendonAnchorTypeEnum.md

 # IfcTendonAnchorTypeEnum

-Enumeration defining the types of tendon anchors.
+Enumeration defining the types of tendon anchors.<!-- end of definition -->

 > HISTORY New type in IFC4.

 ## Items